sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-03/fiori-ios-scpms-teched19-03.md

 [ACCORDION-BEGIN [Step 1: ](Implement loading of customer and product data)]

 In the previous tutorials you've built the foundation for implementing the logic behind the Overview View Controller.
-Before we can implement the data source and delegate logic for loading the Table View, we'll need to retrieve some data.
+Before you can implement the data source and delegate logic for loading the Table View, you'll need to retrieve some data.

 This is fairly simple thanks to the SAP CP SDK for iOS and the generated model layer and convenience data service.